romue404/metric-learning-layers/README.md

 MLL is a simple [PyTorch](https://pytorch.org/) package that includes the most common metric learning layers.
 MLL only includes layers that are not dependent on negative sample mining and therefore drop in replacements for the final linear layer used in classification problems.
 All layers aim to achieve greater inter-class variance and minimizing intra-class variance.
-Moreover, all MLL-layers can be used in conjunction with soft-targets (e.g. with [Mixup](https://arxiv.org/abs/1710.09412)).

 The basis of all these layers is the scaled cosine similarity $$y = xW * s$$ between the $d$-dimensional input vectors (features) $x \in \mathbb{R}^{1 \times d}$ and the